T-Mobile US, Inc. (NASDAQ:TMUS) Director Telekom Ag Deutsche Sells 189,670 Shares of Stock

 T-Mobile US Stock Performance

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 13th.
-Shareholders of record on Friday, May 31st will be given a $0.65 dividend.
-This represents a $2.60 dividend on an annualized basis and a dividend yield of 1.59%.
-The ex-dividend date of this dividend is Friday, May 31st.
-T-Mobile US’s payout ratio is 37.52%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, June 13th.
+Stockholders of record on Friday, May 31st will be paid a $0.65 dividend.
+The ex-dividend date is Friday, May 31st.
+This represents a $2.60 annualized dividend and a dividend yield of 1.59%.
+T-Mobile US’s dividend payout ratio (DPR) is presently 35.37%.

 About T-Mobile US